irishjack490/ExpRoutContr/README.md

 You ask your ever-helpful office manager: "Are there any good places to grab lunch around here?"

 _"Of course!
-In fact I'm starting to keep track of a list of Employee Frequently Asked Questions (FAQs), and that happens to be the first question I'm working on.
+In fact, the Employee Wellbeing Committee (which I lead) is starting an intranet site to keep track of a list of Employee Frequently Asked Questions (FAQs) -- your question happens to be the first question we're working on.
 Actually I'm learning how to program and writing all this stuff up in a little Express app right here!"_

 <img src="public/images/index.png" width="400" />